John-Brandon/MakahGW/README.md

 1. Results from the the version of the code obtained from AEP have been checked against those reported during 2012 and found to be identical.

 2. The developmental version of the code by JRB is on a parrallel branch named, `alt_sla` (c.f. the `master` branch).
-     1. The Strike Limit Algorithm for this hunt is based on an alternating season hunt strategy (e.g. odd years hunt in winter with max strike of 3, even years in summer with max strike 2)..
+     1. The Strike Limit Algorithm for this hunt is based on an alternating season hunt strategy (e.g. odd years hunt in winter with max strike of 3, even years in summer with max strike 2).
      2. There are several differences between the developmental SLA and that from 2012, including but not limited to an absence of block quotas for the PCFG stock.

+3. Reasons and corresponding IDs for stopping the hunt (see also the `Reason` vector in code):
+     1. 2 strikes total during summer hunt year.
+     2. 3 strikes total during winter/spring hunt year.
+     3. PCFG strike limit (ABL) reached.
+     4. Landed one whale in summer.

 ## Shell scripting: